 The final step is to examine economics:

-- Cost of a material consists of the 1) initial cost 2) processing cost and 3) maintenance cost.
+• The cost of a material consists of 1) initial cost 2) processing cost and 3) maintenance cost.

 Become a leader in your field!
 Join Ken Institute and unlock a world of online courses in Mechanical Engineering, Occupational Health and Safety, Fire Safety, and Environment and Sustainability.
 Propel your career to new heights.